 Here's an overview of the processes and timeline that will get you up and running.
 We'll provide step-by-step support throughout the process.
-If you have questions about the process, you can contact us at TurboTax_Connect@intuit.com.

-Steps to Set Up the OFX Server
+Steps to Set Up the API Server

-- Install the OFX server and software.
+- Integrate the FDX or OFX server

-- Create an interface for authenticating customers, or integrate with an existing interface.
+- Create an interface for authenticating customers, or integrate with an existing interface

 - Identify test accounts that meet the requirements stated in Test Requirements and Test Accounts.
-Provide authentication information and data printouts for these test accounts to your TurboTax import representative.
+Provide authentication information and data printouts for these test accounts to your TurboTax import representative

-- Execute a preliminary test for syntactic accuracy.
+- Execute a preliminary test for syntactic accuracy

-- Complete Phase 3 - End-To-End Integration.
+- Complete End-To-End Integration

 All tools and other supporting resources will be available to you once your institution is signed up as a TurboTax import partner, and you receive your credentials to access the password-protected areas of this partner portal.